nomad-coe/nomad/docs/developers.md

 ## Running the infrastructure

-To run NOMAD, some 3-rd party services are neeed
+To run NOMAD, some 3-rd party services are needed
 - elastic search: nomad's search and analytics engine
 - mongodb: used to store processing state
 - rabbitmq: a task queue used to distribute work in a cluster